 I am a research associate and Ph.D. student at the Humanoid Robots Lab headed by Prof. Maren Bennewitz at the University of Bonn, Germany.
-My research interests cover personalized human-aware robot navigation, reinforcement learning and computer vision.
+My research interests cover personalized human-aware robot navigation, reinforcement learning, and human-robot interaction.
 I hold a Master’s degree in physics from the University of Goettingen, Germany.

 Research Spotlight